Lumos0917/Lumos0917.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Yang](https://yangxuntu.github.io) from [School of School of Artificial Intelligence](https://ai.seu.edu.cn), [Southeast University](https://www.seu.edu.cn).
 During this period, I focused on ICL abilities in MLLM and on hallucination in MLLM.

-For intern experience, I jointed Multimodal Group which is supervised by Prof.Hu in HKUST (Guangzhou) from Jun.-Sept.
+For intern experience, I jointed Multimodal Group which is supervised by [Prof.Hu](https://xuminghu.github.io) in HKUST (Guangzhou) from Jun.-Sept.
 2024 as a intern.
-During this period, I mainly focused on Hallucination in MLLM and Machine Unlearning.
-Since November of this year, I have joined the AGI Lab at Westlake University, led by Prof. Zhang.
-In the future, I wiil focus on Flow Matching and Diffusion Model.
+During this period, I mainly focused on **Hallucination in MLLM** and **Machine Unlearning**.
+Since November of this year, I have joined the AGI Lab at Westlake University, led by [Prof. Zhang](https://icoz69.github.io).
+In the future, I wiil focus on **Flow Matching** and **Diffusion Model**.

 Education
 ======